 This episode is sponsored by The PM PrepCast for The PMP® Exam:

-Susanne Madsen (www.susannemadsen.com) is back on the show today to talk about many of the leadership concepts she puts forward in her new book titled The Power of Project Leadership.
+Susanne Madsen (www.susannemadsen.com), who is an expert on project manager coaching and mentoring, is back on the show today to talk about many of the leadership concepts she puts forward in her new book titled The Power of Project Leadership.
 And we have a lot of great tips for you -- all taken from the book.

 Here is a quote about Susanne’s book:

 Managing projects is exciting and fun.
 But there comes a moment in every project manager’s career when you realize that there must be more than just bringing tasks to completion.
 This is the moment when you realize that you want to go from project manager to project leader, which is when you have to pick up The Power of Project Leadership.
 Susanne Madsen’s book is an in-depth road map that shows you exactly how to re-invent yourself and go from managing your projects at the task level to leading them through vision and empowerment.

 So in our interview you can look forward to hearing Susan recommend what she would like you to do differently in regards to leadership, how you can transform your leadership style, discover three of the seven keys to strategic project leadership from the book, and as always we close this one of our leadership podcasts with a number of tips for you to implement right away.